peterjc/thapbi-pict/docs/fungal_mock/edit_graph.rst

 database was constructed to match the mock community, we would hope to see all the database entries represented in the samples.
-Some are missing at this abundance threshold (four bottom row entries *Saccharomyces cerevisiae*, *Ustilago maydis*, *Rhizomucor miehei* and *Chytriomyces hyalinus*, plus one of the multiple *Rhizomucor irregularis* entries shown middle right).
+Some are missing at this abundance threshold (four bottom row entries *Saccharomyces cerevisiae*, *Ustilago maydis*, *Rhizomucor miehei* and *Chytriomyces hyalinus*, plus the four *Rhizomucor irregularis* entries shown accross the middle.

-The large red nodes are the well represented community members, starting with *Naganishia albida* shown top left, which has four different 1bp variants some of which appear in many samples - you can see the sample counts in you load the XGMML file for this graph in CytoScape.
+The large red nodes are the well represented community members, starting with *Naganishia albida* shown top left, which has four different 1bp variants some of which are large meaning they appear in many samples - you can see the sample counts in you load the XGMML file for this graph in Cytoscape.
 These are common enough to suggest they could be alternative versions of the ITS1 region in the genomes of these community members?

-The large grey nodes not connected to a red node represent unwanted reads, likely contaminations discussed later.
+The (sometimes large) grey nodes not connected to a red node represent unwanted reads, likely contaminations discussed later.

 In general each species is reprented by a single connected component.
 The exceptions are *Rhizomucor irregularis* (multiple distantly related entries)